Damian McGinty

-Damian Joseph McGinty Jr. (born 9 September 1992) is an Irish singer and actor.
-McGinty has been performing for over a decade, and a member of the group Celtic Thunder for thirteen years starting when he was fourteen.
+Damian Joseph McGinty (born 9 September 1992) is an Irish singer and actor.
+McGinty has been performing for over a decade, and was a member of the group Celtic Thunder for thirteen years, starting when he was fourteen.
 On 21 August 2011, McGinty won the Oxygen reality show The Glee Project, earning him a seven-episode guest-starring role on the hit Fox television show Glee which was later extended to 18 episodes.

 Early life

-McGinty was born into a Catholic family in Derry, Northern Ireland, the son of Damian Joseph McGinty and Joanne McGinty.
-Damian has three siblings, James, Emmett and Gemma, and is an avid Manchester United fan.
-He attended Lumen Christi College located in Derry, Northern Ireland.
-He has been performing since winning his first singing competition when he was just five years old.
+McGinty was born into a Catholic family in Derry, Northern Ireland.

-In 2006, McGinty won another competition and the following year, he made a CD which was recorded for charity.
-It was then passed along to Celtic Thunder producer Sharon Browne and music director Phil Coulter, who invited McGinty to sing for their first show.

 Career

 Celtic Thunder

 McGinty joined the newly formed Celtic Thunder in 2008 as a boy soprano at 14, and as he aged, developed a rich baritone, while still singing tenor and able to hit the high notes.
 During the four years he was a member, the group did four tours of the US and Canada, six PBS TV specials, performed at the White House and sold over a million recordings, with McGinty on nine of the concert CDs and DVDs.
 For three of his four years, Celtic Thunder was named Top World Album by Billboard magazine.
-In 2015, McGinty returned as the Special Guest in the "Very Best of Celtic Thunder Tour" and now, he takes George Donaldson's place in the newest concert "Legacy".
-He is a full member of the group once again.
+In 2015, McGinty returned as the Special Guest in the "Very Best of Celtic Thunder Tour" and took George Donaldson's place as a full member of the group in the newest concert, "Legacy".

 The Glee Project

 In 2011, McGinty was selected as one of the top twelve finalists, out of 40,000 contenders, in a Myspace audition search, to be on the Oxygen reality show, The Glee Project.
 The O visa arrived at the last moment, allowing him to compete.
 He became very popular with viewers due to his humor, talent and hard work.
 Although his friend Cameron Mitchell, who quit (possibly saving McGinty who was in the bottom three that episode), won the Bing Fan Favorite, they sang Michael Bublé's "Haven't Met You Yet" together for the Bing video.
-McGinty's rendition of "Beyond the Sea" impressed the judges who selected him as co-winner with Samuel Larsen for a seven episode arc on the third season of the Fox series Glee.
-He announced that he was leaving Celtic Thunder for Glee.
+McGinty's rendition of "Beyond the Sea" impressed the judges, who selected him as co-winner along with Samuel Larsen for a seven episode arc on the third season of the Fox series Glee.